blindgumption/main-blindgumption/README.md

 # main-blindgumption
-the main site for blindgumption.com.
+the main repository for blindgumption.com.
 This will likely be the jumping off point for all things BlindGumption.